Warehouse Staffing Shortages Are At New Lows

 The warehouse sector is also seeing increased pressure from the retail sector.
 As a result of the pandemic, big retailers like Target, Walmart and Costco have raised their hourly wage rates.
 Although it may not have been planned, in effect, they are competing for labor with the warehouse sector.
 Warehouse workers have noted retailer wage rate hikes and now want to work for these retail giants for higher earnings.
 Better working conditions at retailers are also a key driver for these observations.

-Warehouses had to
+Warehouses had to raise wages

 for their workers as a result of this.
 They are also offering greater flexibility for their workers to keep them content so that they don't leave.